nephio-project/docs/content/en/docs/guides/install-guides/web-ui/webui-auth-gcp.md

 ## Enable Google OAuth

-The *webui* package has a function that will configure the package for authentication with different services.
+The *WebUI* package has a function that will configure the package for authentication with different services.
 Edit the *set-auth.yaml* file to set the authProvider field to *google* or run the following command:

 ```bash